fixture3

 2. Combination fixture

-This fixture is a new type of process equipment developed on the basis of parts standardization.
-The combination fixture system contains a variety of components, and can be used for various purposes, such as vertical or horizontal positioning and clamping.
+This fixture is a new type of process equipment developed based on parts standardization.
+The combination fixture system includes a variety of components and can be used for various purposes, such as positioning and clamping vertically or horizontally.

-According to different uses, it can be divided into eight categories, namely: basic parts, support parts, positioning parts, guide parts, clamping parts, fasteners, auxiliary parts and assembly parts.
+It is divided into eight categories: basic parts, support parts, positioning parts, guide parts, clamping parts, fasteners, auxiliary parts, and assembly parts.

-With the rapid development of flexible equipment and processing systems in recent years, highly flexible combination fixtures with fully standardized components have become an essential auxiliary means for manufacturing systems.
+With the rapid development of flexible equipment and processing systems, highly flexible combination fixtures with standardized components have become essential for manufacturing systems.

-Modular fixtures are flexible clamping methods with great development prospects in both FMS and CIMS.
-A key technology for the application of modular fixtures is computer-aided fixture technology (including CAFD, fixture design verification and fixture management).
+Modular fixtures are flexible clamping methods with great potential in FMS and CIMS.
+A key technology for their application is computer-aided fixture technology, which includes CAFD, verifies fixture designs, and manages fixtures.

 To adapt to agile manufacturing, a new fixture concept and clamping system has emerged, namely agile fixtures, which are the extension and development of traditional modular fixtures and flexible fixtures.

-It is increasingly valued by the fixture industry due to its good reconfigurability, good scalability, good openness, strong adaptability, fast response to new products and reconstruction speed.
+The fixture industry increasingly values it due to its good reconfigurability, scalability, openness, strong adaptability, fast response to new products, and rapid reconstruction speed.

-It is of great significance to improve the ability of manufacturing systems to quickly respond to product changes, shorten product design and manufacturing cycles, increase the flexibility of manufacturing systems, reduce costs, and improve product quality.
+Improving manufacturing systems’ ability to quickly respond to product changes, shorten design and manufacturing cycles, increase flexibility, reduce costs, and enhance product quality is crucial.

 Computer-aided fixture design (CAFD)